remult/remult/docs/tutorials/tutorial-angular.md

 `IdEntity` is a base class for entity classes, which defines a unique string identifier field named `id`. <!-- consider linking to reference -->

-The [@Field](../docs/ref_field.md) decorator tells Remult the `title` property is an entity data field.
+The [@Fields.String](../docs/ref_field.md) decorator tells Remult the `title` property is an entity data field of type `String`.
 This decorator is also used to define field related properties and operations, discussed in the next sections of this tutorial.

 ### Create new tasks